2020 Summer Olympics torch relay

 The 2020 Summer Olympics torch relay was held from 12 March 2020 and ended on 23 July 2021.
 After being lit in Olympia, Greece, the torch was handed over to the Olympic shooting Gold medallist Anna Korakaki, who became the relay originating Olympian woman of the 2020 Summer Olympics torch relay.
 It was then transported to Athens on 19 March by official airliner Japan Airlines.
-The Japanese leg began in Fukushima, and is scheduled to end in Tokyo's New National Stadium, the main venue of the 2020 Olympics.
+The Japanese leg began in Fukushima, and ended in Tokyo's New National Stadium, the main venue of the 2020 Olympics.
 It makes a tour of Japanese cities, including all 47 prefecture capitals.
-The torch is even scheduled to go to two remote island groups which are part of Tokyo.
+The torch was scheduled to visit two remote island groups which are part of Tokyo.
 The end of the relay was the finale of the 2020 Summer Olympics opening ceremony on 23 July 2021.
 Toyota, NTT, ENEOS, Nippon Life, JAL, ANA and Japan Post Holdings are the presenting partners of the relay, with the slogan being "Hope Lights Our Way".

 The torch relay was changed due to the COVID-19 pandemic.
 The planned relay leg through Greece was cancelled, and both the lighting ceremony in Olympia and the handover ceremony in Athens had no public attendance.
 The relay was suspended on 25 March 2020, a day before the Japanese relay was due to start, and the torch was moved to Tokyo for exhibition until the relay resumed as planned on 25 March 2021.